 Distance – Controls the fog density.
 Larger values make the fog more transparent, while smaller values make it denser.

-Height – If the fog is not contained within a volume, it is assumed to start from a certain Z-level height and continue downward indefinitely.
+Height – The fog is assumed to start from a certain Z-level height and continue downward indefinitely.
 This parameter determines the starting point along the Z-axis.

-Scatter Bounces – When Scatter GI is enabled, this controls the number of GI bounces that will be calculated inside the fog.
+Scatter Bounces – When Scatter GI is enabled, this controls the number of GI bounces that are calculated inside the fog.

-Lights – This option allows you to specify which lights will be considered when rendering the environment fog.
+Lights – Determines which scene lights affect the fog.
 It is used when you have certain lights affecting just specific objects in the scene while another group of lights is affecting the environment fog.

-All Lights – All lights in the scene will affect the environment fog.
+All Lights – All lights in the scene affect the environment fog.

-No Lights – The lights in the scene will not affect the environment fog.
+No Lights – The lights in the scene do not affect the environment fog.

-Selected Lights – Only the lights selected from the list will affect the environment fog.
+Selected Lights – Only the lights selected from the list affect the environment fog.

 - Note that Aerial Perspective is faster to calculate than the V-Ray Environment Fog atmospheric, although the result is just an approximation.
 However, the V-Ray Aerial Perspective atmospheric cannot produce volumetric shadows.